shinjitumala/karting/circuits/ooimazda_kartland.md

 - Morning and afternoon hours depend on the circuit schedule for the day.
 Generally, mornings are from 09:00-11:00 or 09:00-11:30.
 - If there are many drivers, there may be class divisions (usually 20-minute rotations), so you may not be able to drive full time.
+    - Afternoons are likely to be crowded, and there have been days with 3 class divisions (2024-03-30).
 - One machine can be shared.
 However, ¥2,500 per sub-driver.
 - Reservation required (the day before)